-There are also non-federal sources of financial assistance (institutional, local, private, state), which may require students to meet satisfactory academic progress standards.
+REINSTATEMENT OF FINANCIAL AID ELIGIBILITYStudents who have lost their Federal Aid eligibility, but have subsequently met the qualitative and/or quantitative standards as stated above, will have their aid eligibility reinstated.
+Reinstatement will be considered effective with the next term of attendance.SATISFACTORY ACADEMICThere are also non-federal sources of financial assistance (institutional, local, private, state), which may require students to meet satisfactory academic progress standards.
+Students who apply for non federal forms of aid are advised to review their standards.
 Students who apply for non-federal forms of aid are advised to review their academic standards in order to determine or ensure continued eligibility.
 Mount Marty institutional aid has the same Financial Aid Suspension guidelines as stated above.